espressif/esp-iot-solution/docs/en/usb/usb_overview/usb_phy.rst

 :link_to_translation:`zh_CN:[中文]`

-The function of the USB Full-speed PHY/Transceiver is to convert the digital signals from the USB controller into USB bus signal levels, providing bus driving capability, and detecting receive errors, among other functions.
-Chips like ESP32-S2/S3 have a built-in USB Full-speed PHY, allowing users to directly use the USB D+ D- pins specified by the chip for communication with an external USB system.
-Additionally, ESP32-S2/S3 retains an external PHY extension interface, allowing users to connect an external PHY when needed.
+The function of the USB PHY/Transceiver is to convert the digital signals from the USB controller into USB bus signal levels, providing bus driving capability, and detecting receive errors, among other functions.
+Chips like ESP32-S2/S3/P4 have a built-in USB Full-speed PHY, allowing users to directly use the USB D+ D- pins specified by the chip for communication with an external USB system.
+Additionally, ESP32-P4 has a built-in USB High-Speed PHY.
+ESP32-S2/S3 retains an external PHY extension interface, allowing users to connect an external PHY when needed.

 Use the internal PHY
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^